FilipJenko/headmodelling/README.txt

 Filip Jenko, august 2023

+this is an example of processing one scan input files are the .obj and .jpg files from the scan, Standard_Optodes.txt of points from the montage and the inputs written in testScript the script outputs a .txt file with the labels (sources, detectors or reference points) and their coordinates

 make sure you have all the modules needed by the functions installed

-this is an example of processing one scan scan folder - .obj and .jpg file of the scan actuallySelectingColors - selecting color masks to use in the script; in it I used %matplotlib widget which I had some difficulties installing; it is used for spinning a 3D scatter plot; the line can be deleted coordsTest.txt - test output
+scan folder - .obj and .jpg file of the scan actuallySelectingColors - selecting color masks to use in the script; in it I used %matplotlib widget which I had some difficulties installing; it is used for spinning a 3D scatter plot; the line can be deleted coordsTest.txt - test output